-For MD/PhD students, a memorandum of understanding is on file at OGS and the BSGP, which establishes the procedure that will be followed to award both degrees simultaneously.
-This memo outlines the procedure for dissertation submission as follows: "when a student is in the final semester of Ph.D. study, the results of the dissertation defense will be submitted to OGS, along with a memo from the MD/PhD Program Director requesting postponement of submission of the dissertation document until the final semester of the student's program (when the M.D. requirements will also be completed).
-In that final semester, the final dissertation document will need to be submitted by the deadline published in the catalog.
+MD/PhD students are generally awarded the individual degrees during the semester in which the requirements for the degree are completed.
+In some cases, a student may wish to request that both degrees are awarded simultaneously.
+Students should consult the MD/PhD program director if considering this.
+There is a memorandum of understanding is on file at OGS and the BSGP, which establishes the procedure that will be followed to award both degrees simultaneously.
+This memo outlines the procedure for dissertation submission as follows: "when a student is in the final semester of Ph.D. study, the results of the dissertation defense will be submitted to OGS, along with a memo from the MD/PhD Program Director requesting postponement of submission of the dissertation document until the final semester, the final dissertation document will need to be submitted by the deadline published in the catalog.
 The memo will request a waiver of: